barnumbirr/tweetuoso/README.md

     $ Please visit this url to get the token: <url>
     $ PIN:

 Open that URL in your browser.
-You should see the standard OAuth Twitter connection screen:
+You should see the standard OAuth Twitter connection screen.
 Click Allow.

 Twitter will then provide you with a PIN code that authenticates the connection between the client app and your Twitter account.

-Enter this PIN into the Tweetuoso:
+Enter this PIN into Tweetuoso:

     $ PIN: 2781961

-The script will then print out another key/secret pair: (The values will be different each time!)
+Tweetuoso will then print out another key/secret pair: (The values will be different each time!)

     $ ACCESS_KEY = '124242RCyi3g0cZ4r5BWL047rsh0S0yv5VxAGwTKCOsHAb'
     $ ACCESS_SECRET = 'kaTXiC489qo8y6haTBSlwOqR1syG83tzPG2StdQ'